DrVonPritzelwitz/breaking-browser-storage/README.md

 ### How to:

 Use the given codebase and add the following behavior:
+- Clone the repository to your local machine using VScode (or some other gitClient)
+- Use VScode to navigate to the repository on your machine
+- Open a terminal in vsCode and
+- run: npm install
+- run: npm start

+Make the following changes:
 - Convert the selected image into a base64 string.
 - Write a loop that will add the base64 image string to local storage as many times as needed to exceed the storage limits.